Sanu spiking style comparison video

 This page is not an official stat simulator, does not use hidden win-rate data, and does not connect to Roblox.
 It converts public role notes and this site's original keep-or-reroll guidance into a transparent route.
 Recheck official sources after major updates and use the source policy for correction rules.

-Sanu is usually the better spiker route, while Kijo is the better setter route.
-The right answer depends on the role you actually play.
+Sanu is usually the simpler spiker route, while Kijo is the higher-skill Super Tilt attack route.
+The right answer depends on whether you need easier pressure or charged angle control.

 Not automatically.
 If you have a small spin stack, keep a playable style and practice unless the role mismatch is obvious.